sunbird-specs/QuML/v1/questionSet.md

 	“navigationMode”: “linear | non-linear”
 }
 ```

+- A question set in linear mode restricts the student to attempt each question in turn.
+Once the student moves on they are not permitted to return.
+- A question set in nonlinear mode removes this restriction - the student is free to navigate to any question in the question set at any time.

 #### Time limits
 This configuration is used by QML players to impose time limits (both minimum and maximum) for attempting a question set.
 The limits can be specified for the complete set or for one question in the set.